brockfanning/brockfanning.github.io/_posts/2016-10-12-how-much-is-the-us-giving-other-countries.md

 ---
-title: How Much Money is the US giving other countries?
+title: How much money is the US giving other countries?
 tags: [datavis]
 ---
 Here is a statistic I have been curious about: how much money does the US give to other countries?
 This was a good chance to stretch my R and D3 chops.